ryot4/sidenote/README.md

     $ sidenote edit todo.txt                # This opens .notes/todo.txt with $EDITOR.
     $ sidenote edit -p issues/issue-123.md  # You can create subdirectories. (-p creates the directory if not exists)

+Notes can be referred from anywhere in the workspace in the same way.
+You only need to specify the path of the file in the `.notes` directory, and `sidenote` resolves the actual path to the file.

+    $ sidenote edit TODO
+    $ cd path/to/some/subdirectory
+    $ sidenote edit TODO            # This opens the same TODO file as above.

 Filenames can be generated based on the current date. (subset of `strftime(3)` format is available)